gobuffalo/docs/templates/en/docs/context.md

 The `buffalo.Context` interface supports `context.Context` so it can be passed around and used as a "standard" Go Context.

-Since `buffalo.Context` is an interface it is possible to create an application specific implementation that is tailor suited to the needs of the application being built.
+Since `buffalo.Context` is an interface it is possible to create an application specific implementation that is tailored to the needs of the application being built.

 <%= sinceVersion("0.12.0") %>